strontic/strontic.github.io/xcyclopedia/library/esentutl.exe-56D59A78F7E260137706C681F808B5B9.md

 ## Possible Misuse

 *The following table contains possible examples of `esentutl.exe` being misused.
-While `esentutl.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `esentutl.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --